 The spectral range of the arrival is very similar to H08, with presumably the same amplification into the SOFAR channel by T-wave reflections off the Java coast.
 A fainter high frequency arrival about two minutes earlier in the plot might be from direct waves that traveled faster outside the SOFAR channel for some distance.

-The Java Anomaly signal was analyzed in the ATSB Final Report
+The Java Anomaly signal was analyzed twice in the ATSB Final Report

 Shortly after posting the above match, it was realized that this Java Anomaly signal arriving at Scott Reef signal is the same signal analyzed in a Sep 2014 Curtin University report of the Scott Reef signal to ATSB, which was eventually published publicly as Appendix i of the final ATSB report in Oct 2017 (large).